-“There shall not be found among you anyone…..that useth divination, or an observer of times, or an enchanter, or a witch, or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
-For all that do these things are an abomination to the LORD” (Deut 18:10-12).
+“There shall not be found among you anyone…..who practices divination, a soothsayer, or an augur, or a sorcerer, or a charmer, or a medium, or a wizard, or a necromancer.
+For whoever does these things is an abomination to the LORD” (Deut 18:10-12 RSV-CE).

 Many people don’t think about such things now because it is too frightening, unknown and unknowable.
 They don’t allow themselves to think so they push any thoughts of it out of their minds and replace it with some shadowy half-idea that has no basis for security except that it takes their minds off the subject, enabling them to delay facing it for as long as possible.

 There is a wide acceptance in Western society that there is nothing beyond the grave; that when you die, that’s the end.
 There’s nothing “out there”, and when you die you cease to exist in any form.
 There is no God, no supreme being to whom you must give account, no afterlife at all.
 There is just….nothing.

 But there are also many people who don’t believe there is nothing on “the other side”.
 The fact that psychic mediums like John Edward proliferate demonstrates this.
 These psychics have thriving businesses because people want to believe that there is more than annihilation at death; that their departed loved ones haven’t just been snuffed out of existence or are suffering in some way, but that they’re safe, at peace, and even happy.
 And these people are convinced that their dear departed is watching over them somehow, and they can feel his/her presence with them, even influencing events in their lives at certain times.